 Poorly maintained pavements.
 Maintenance of pedestrian areas is crucial, not just for aesthetics but also for safety and concerns for falling, again as evidenced by older people themselves.
 Research for the Inclusive Design for Going Outdoors (IDGO) project in the United Kingdom, for example, using Go-Along interviews, where the older person leads the researcher on a walking route and describes enablers and barriers, has found how frequently cracked or poorly maintained pavements hamper walking, difficulties walking and balancing on tactile pavements (Newton and Ormerod, 2012) and the importance of using appropriate non-slip materials to use that are easily replaceable when necessary (Newton and Ormerod, 2008).
-Poor surfaces, caused sby fallen leaves, rain, ice or snow, for example, can also be a barrier.
+Poor surfaces, caused by fallen leaves, rain, ice or snow, for example, can also be a barrier.
 There is a tendency amongst councils to clear roads of ice and snow but not always pavements and this becomes a real barrier and hazard for older people’s active mobility in winter months across many European countries (Wennberg, 2009).

 Continuous ability to walk.
-To enable walking older people need a distinct area dedicated to walking, where a pathway, pavement (or sidewalk) is preferred and the wider and more away from the intrusion of vehicles the better.
+To enable walking, older people need a distinct area dedicated to walking, where a pathway, pavement (or sidewalk) is preferred and the wider and more away from the intrusion of vehicles the better.
 There are also concerns over sharing the space with cyclists and also where there are other pedestrians in large numbers.
 In addition, to foster continuous walking, there needs to be space to stop and dwell along with appropriately located and safe and accessible public conveniences and seating (Newton, et al., 2010).

 Poor crossing facilities.
 Inability to cross the road has been cited as a crucial factor that reduces older people’s confidence with getting out and about, and can mean older people make large detours to avoid crossing dangerous roads, make fewer trips or even stay at home (Lord et al., 2010; Zijlstra etal., 2007).
 Time spent travelling tends to be viewed by authorities as wasted time, a cost to the individuals and society.
 As such transport policy and strategy is often geared around the need to reduce travel time.
-An example of this is evident when transport modes compete, where the emphasis is placed on reducing the travel time of private vehicles on business and increasing the travel time of that are not on business.
+An example of this is evident when transport modes compete, where the emphasis is placed on reducing the travel time of vehicles on business while increasing the travel time for those not on business.
 Hence, crossing points tend to be put in largely where vehicles might be hampered by large volumes of pedestrians crossing.
 In the United Kingdom, the most common form of crossing is the Pelican crossing.
 This consists of a traffic lighted crossing point, with green (go) and red (stop) phases for drivers and pedestrians.
 The Department for Transport in the United Kingdom typically suggest the time for the green phase for pedestrians should be set at a walking speed of between 1 and 1.22 metres per second (or around 4 feet per second).
 Suggesting walking speeds of around 1.2 metres per second for signalised pedestrian crossings is found almost universally around the World.
 Research suggests older people do not walk anywhere near this speed.
 Musselwhite (2015), using three case study areas in the United Kingdom, found 88% of people aged over 65 did not walk at this speed.
 This increased to 94% of older females over the age of 65.
 Previous research has found similar results, suggesting older people’s average speeds are between 0.7 and 0.9 metres per second.
-This concurs with previous research which has found similar issues with crossing times for older people (e.g. Asher et al., 2012, Newton and Ormerod, 2008)
+This concurs with previous research which has found similar issues with crossing times for older people (e.g. Asher et al., 2012, Newton and Ormerod, 2008).